Who is Construction Property Developer Finance Aimed At?

 - Your credit rating and credit history.

-In most cases, you can borrow up to 70-75% of the cost of the land, and 100% of the build budget.
-This is released in stages as the build progresses.
+In most cases, you can borrow up to 70-75% of the land cost and 100% of the build budget.
+This financing is released in stages as the build progresses.

 Most borrowers plan to either sell the development on completion or remortgage when the work has finished to repay the development finance.